cs-3250/Dork_Project_CS3250/README.md

 # Dork_Project_CS3250

-The assignment here is a story game based off of the classic game Zork.
+The assignment here is to create a story game based off of the classic game Zork.